 Encompassing the entire procurement cycle, achieving the Level 4 in Procurement and Supply will enable an individual to use their breadth and depth of experience to position themselves as a commercially skilled professional with transferable skills and career options that span the public, private and charitable sectors.
 This will be supported by the attainment of a Level 4 Diploma with the Chartered Institute of Procurement & Supply (CIPS).

-Full time apprentices will typically spend 24 months on-programme, working towards the occupational standard, with a minimum of 20% off-the-job training.
+Full time apprentices will typically spend 18 months on-programme (before the gateway) working towards the occupational standard, with an average of 6 hours per week off-the-job training.
 All apprentices must spend a minimum of 12 months on-programme.

 £9,000.
 Funding pays for Course Fees, Exam Fees, End Point Assessment and reviews and coaching.

 At the start the apprentice will complete enrolment, induction and initial assessment including setting objectives and a timeline for the apprenticeship.

 Students will study he Level 4 Diploma in Procurement and Supply and complete their examinations.
 Click here to view the CIPS Level 4 course.

 There is one progress review every three months.
 Both the apprentice and line manager will need to be present for these.

 The student will need to complete an End Point Assessment), consisting of a 5000 word project report and presentation.